rdlauer/articles/kinvey/studio-webinar/post.md

 Let me introduce you to a **new low code tool** from Progress for professional developers we call [Kinvey Studio](https://www.progress.com/kinvey/studio).

 > Looking for a quick way to learn more about Kinvey Studio?
-[Save your seat for our webinar](https://www.progress.com/campaigns/kinvey/webinar-kinvey-studio) on Wednesday March 21st at 2PM ET.
+[Save your seat for our webinar](https://www.progress.com/campaigns/kinvey/webinar-kinvey-studio) on Thursday March 21st at 2PM ET.

 But first, let's take a quick trip down memory lane and examine just *how* we got to where we are today.